tendermint/tendermint/spec/abci++/abci++_methods_002_draft.md

             * `H+1`: The validator set change takes effect and `ValidatorsHash` is updated.
             * `H+2`: `last_commit_info` is changed to include the altered validator set.
-        * `ResponseFinalizeBlock.consensus_param_updates` returned for block `H` apply to the consensus params for the same block `H`.
+        * `ResponseFinalizeBlock.consensus_param_updates` returned for block `H` apply to the consensus params for block `H+1` even if the change is agreed in block `H`.
           For more information on the consensus parameters, see the [application spec entry on consensus parameters](../abci/apps.md#consensus-parameters).
         * It is the responsibility of the Application to set the right value for _TimeoutPropose_ so that the (synchronous) execution of the block does not cause other processes to prevote `nil` because